Department of Justice is now the Department of Communities and Justice. Find out more >

 You must serve your spouse at least 28 days before the court hearing, if they are in Australia.
 If your spouse is overseas, you must serve them at least 42 days before the court hearing.
 If you don’t, the court may adjourn or dismiss your application.

-For further information, see How do I apply for a Divorce? on the Federal Circuit Court of Australia website.
+For further information, see Divorce: I want to apply on the Federal Circuit and Family Court of Australia website.